GENI-NSF/geni-tools/README-omni.txt

  - `--logoutput <filename>` to specify a logging output filename

 Slice credential is usually retrieved from the Slice Authority.
-But with the --slicecredfile option it is read from that file, if it exists.
+But with the `--slicecredfile` option it is read from that file, if it exists.

 omni_config users section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.

-Note you likely want to check SliverStatus to ensure your resource comes up.
+Note you likely want to check `SliverStatus` to ensure your resource comes up.
-And check the sliver expiration time: you may want to call RenewSliver.
+And check the sliver expiration time: you may want to call `RenewSliver`.

 ==== allocate ====
 GENI AM API Allocate <slice name> <rspec file name>

 For use with AM API v3+ only.
-Otherwise, use CreateSliver.
+Otherwise, use `CreateSliver`.

 Allocate resources as described in a request RSpec argument to a slice with the named URN.
 On success, one or more slivers are allocated, containing resources satisfying the request, and assigned to the given slice.

+Sample usage:
+ * Basic allocation of resources at 1 AM into myslice `omni.py -V3 -a http://myaggregate/url allocate myslice my-request-rspec.xml`

+ * Allocate resources into 2 AMs, requesting a specific sliver end time, save results into specificly named files that include an AM name calculated from the AM URL, using the slice credential saved in the given file `omni.py -V3 -a http://myaggregate/url -a http://myother/aggregate --end-time 20120909 -o
+	       --outputfile myslice-manifest-%a.json \
+	       --slicecredfile mysaved-myslice-slicecred.xml \
+	       allocate myslice my-request-rspec.xml`

-Clients must Renew or Provision slivers before the expiration time (given in the return struct), or the aggregate will automatically Delete them.
+Clients must `Renew` or `Provision` slivers before the expiration time (given in the return struct), or the aggregate will automatically Delete them.

 Slice name could be a full URN, but is usually just the slice name portion.